klebs6/klebs-general/disable-macro/README.md

 - Completely remove the annotated item from the compiled code with a single attribute.
 - Easy integration into existing projects.

-This is mostly useful (IMO) for easily disabling tests without block commenting them out.
+This is mostly useful (IMO) for easily disabling tests without block comments.

 ## Usage